-Reporting on Suicide
+Ethically Reporting on Suicide

-AFSP advises media to follow these safe reporting guidelines as a matter of public health to safeguard vulnerable people in society who are at risk for suicide.
-These guidelines are based on substantive research that has shown that safe and supportive coverage about suicide can positively deepen the public's knowledge related to suicide and mitigate suicide contagion which unsafe reporting can exacerbate.
-AFSP is available for consultation on related questions at pr@afsp.org.
-You can also consult the Associated Press Style Book entry on "Suicide" for similar guidance.
+AFSP advises media and others messaging about suicide to follow these ethical reporting guidelines as a matter of public health to safeguard vulnerable people in society who are at risk for suicide.
+These guidelines are based on substantive research that has shown that ethical and supportive coverage about suicide can positively deepen the public's knowledge related to suicide and mitigate the occurrence of additional suicides (known as contagion) which unethical reporting can exacerbate.
+AFSP is available for consultation and training on related questions at pr@afsp.org and at www.afsp.org/EthicalReporting.
+Refer to the Associated Press Style Book entry on "Suicide" for similar guidance.

 - 1. Language: Do not refer to a suicide attempt as "successful," "unsuccessful" or as a "failed attempt," and do not use the word "committed."
-Instead, use "attempted suicide," "made an attempt," "died by suicide" or "took his/her life." - 2.
+Instead, use "attempted suicide," "made an attempt," "died by suicide" or "took his/her life."
+Use terminology that is not moralistic and better aligns suicide with other health conditions and decreases negative attitudes of mental health conditions. - 2.
 Sensationalizing: Inform the audience without sensationalizing the suicide.
-This means excluding images or graphic depictions of a suicide death, such as details, notes, and location of death, and not mentioning the method used which research has shown increases risk of contagion.
-Instead focus on the lived life, any mental health or general struggles they had been public about, as well as positive aspects of the individual.
-If the story is centered on the method such as firearms or bridges, care should be taken to not describe how death occurs through it. - 3.
-Causes: Avoid reporting that a suicide death was caused by a single event, such as a job loss or divorce, since research shows no one takes their life for a single reason, but rather a combination of factors.
-Reporting a "cause" leaves the public with an overly simplistic and misleading understanding of suicide, and promotes the myth that suicide is the direct result of circumstances and is not preventable.
+This means excluding to the degree possible images or graphic depictions of a suicide death, such as details, notes, and location of death.
+Research shows that mentioning method increases the risk of suicide contagion.
+Instead, focus on the lived life, any mental health or general struggles they had been public about, as well as positive aspects of the individual.
+If the story is centered on firearms or bridges, care should be taken to not describe how death occurs through these methods. - 3.
+Causes: Research shows that suicide is complex.
+Avoid reporting that a suicide death was caused by a single event, such as a job loss or divorce, since research shows no one takes their life for a single reason, but rather a combination of factors.
+Reporting one "cause"

-- 4. Placement: Do not feature suicide stories on front pages of newspapers or main landing pages of online media and do not mention the word "suicide" or method in the headline or in the opening paragraphs of stories.
+- leaves the public with an overly simplistic and misleading understanding of suicide, and promotes the myth that suicide is the direct result of circumstances and is not preventable. - 4.
+Prominence: Do not feature suicide stories on front pages of newspapers or main landing pages of online media and do not mention the word "suicide" or method in the headline or in the opening paragraphs of stories.
 This applies to broadcast.
-Prominent placement of the word suicide and method has shown to lead to contagion (or copycat suicides). - 5.
-Magnitude: Research shows suicide is a complex health issue.
-Therefore, especially when the individual has been open about experiencing a mental health condition, it is helpful to frame the death in terms of a tragic health outcome.
-Do not refer to suicide as an "epidemic," or "skyrocketing" as this has shown to cause contagion.
-When referencing suicide as a "leading cause of death," include the most recent rates to ground people in facts. - 6.
-Hope and Help: Show that help is available and recovery is possible.
-Include hopeful messages for the public that support and treatment including therapy and medications is available for mental health conditions.
-Always provide helpline information "If you are in crisis, please call, text or chat with the Suicide and Crisis Lifeline at 988, or contact the Crisis Text Line by texting TALK to 741741."
+Prominent placement of the word suicide and method has shown to lead to contagion (copycat suicides). - Magnitude: Do not refer to suicide as an "epidemic," or "skyrocketing" as this language has shown to cause contagion.
+When referencing suicide as a "leading cause of death," include the most recent rates to ground people in facts.
+Instead, refer to suicide as a solvable and preventable public health issue. - 6.
+Hope and Help: Research tells us that showing that help is available and recovery is possible can not only lessen the risk of contagion, but also encourage people to seek help.
+Include hopeful messages for the public that support and treatment including therapy and medications are available for mental health conditions.
+Always provide helpline information